daGrevis/Dotfiles/firefox/README.md

 ## Firefox

 [Pentadactyl add-on](http://5digits.org/home) makes your browser more like Vim!
+Add-ons like this is why I choose Firefox over any other browser I have tried.

 You may want to compile it yourself to get it working with the latest Firefox.